panoply/vscode-liquid/README.md

 # Workspace Settings

 The extension provides various workspace settings.
 Most the available options can be controlled within a `.liquidrc` configuration file.
+Take a look at the [configuration](#configuration) section for information and other setting options.

 ```jsonc
 {